makannew/auto-scroll-container/README.md

     </AutoScrollContainer>
     )
 ```
-So above code adds 90% of the scroll view port height at the beginning and end of content.
+So above code adds void space equal to 90% of the scroll view port height at the beginning and end of content.
 Default values are `0.5`
 For horizontal or 2D scrolls we can set `marginLeft` and `marginRight`.
 All void spaces recalculated after view port resize, so it guarantees same void space against scroll view port.

 ## Focus element
 To bring an input element to focus we can set `focus={{ element: myElement }}`.
-Below code bring input field to focus after mounting.
+Below code bring the input field to focus after mounting.
 ```jsx
 export default function App() {
   const inputRef = useRef()